VRB01/capstone/README.md

 ## Capstone Repository for VRB01

 All files are executable using Google Collab.
 There is no need to externally download dependencies as the notebook will dynamically take care of all the requirements.
-In case the code base needs to be tested extenally specfile.txt can be used to download dependencies for any environment.
+In case the code base needs to be tested externally [specification file](spec-file.txt) can be used to download dependencies for any environment.
  In such cases, if certain dependencies need to be redownloaded add a code block at the end of the required file and use command `!pip list -v`

  ## Executables